romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Background

-Before the development of oquam we were using Grbl running on an Arduino Uno to control the CNC of the Romi Rover, a weeding robot for organic, market farms (https://romi-project.eu).
+Before we started the development of oquam we were using Grbl running on an Arduino Uno to control the CNC of the Romi Rover, a weeding robot for organic, market farms (https://romi-project.eu).
 One of the biggest problems we had was that the weeding arm got stuck in the soil and the CNC looses its position.
 We wanted to add encoders on the motors but this was not so easy to add to Grbl.
 In addition, it seemed more natural to us to perform some of the more complex path smoothening on the host instead of on the Arduino.
 This opens up the possibility to use different types of motor drivers as a back-end as well.

 # Installation